TransformingMusicology/mei-tmus/documentation/tablature-core.md

 effective duration of that stack is (that is, the inter-onset-interval between this and the next stack, not the duration of members of the chord).

+## Declarations
+`@notationType` in `<staffDef>` is used to specify the tablature type.
+Permitted values are:
+ * tab.lute.french
+   * letters for frets
+   * courses closest to the ground when playing are at the top of the stave
+ * tab.lute.italian
+   * numbers for frets
+   * courses closest to the ground when playing are at the bottom of the stave
+ * tab.lute.german
+   * No staff lines, although vertical position may imply voicing
+   * Symbols (based on letters) for fret *and* course
+ * tab.guitar
+   * numbers for frets
+   * courses closest to the ground when playing are at the top of the stave

+Organ and other instrumental tablatures would be expected to be added as needed.
+The names ‘lute’ and ‘guitar’ in these are the names of the notation not the instrument – other instruments also use these notations.

+**This replaces the existing `tab` value for this attribute (which would probably map to `tab.guitar` here).**

 ### Fret/course symbols
 A `<note>` in lute and guitar tablature indicates (by different